Key insights:

 Cash-envelope method

 The cash-envelope style of budgeting might benefit those who want a very literal, physical way of budgeting.
-Label different envelopes as your needs, wants and savings, with the option to add more specific labels designated for specific goals or wants.
+Label different envelopes as your needs, wants and savings, with the option to add more specific labels for specific goals or wants.
 When you get your earnings, divide and place the cash into the specific envelopes you’ve labeled, creating your budget for those specific categories.
 When the money in a given envelope runs out, it means you’re done spending in that category for the month.

 Zero-based budget